OHDSI/CureIdRegistry/CureID Cohort Creation Guide.md

 **Purpose**: This script creates a copy of the Cohort and removes identifying characteristics to prepare the data for sharing with the VIRUS registry.

 **Description**: Run this script to generate a deidentified copy of your target data.
 The following actions are performed:
-- Reassignment of Person IDs
-Person IDs are regenerated sequentially from a sorted copy of the Person table.
+- Reassignment of Person IDs: Person IDs are regenerated sequentially from a sorted copy of the Person table.
 These new Person IDs are carried throughout the CDM to all tables that reference it.

 - Date Shifting: Each person is assigned a random date shift value between -186 and +186 days.
 All dates for that person are then shifted shifted by that amount.